Differences Between Deflation and Disinflation

 - Deflation is exactly the opposite of inflation, whereas disinflation is the inflation which is reducing.

 - The driving factor for deflation is the demand-supply gap owing to excessive supply (output) in the economy as compared to the nation’s appetite.
-On the other hand, disinflation may be the result of supervisory intervention and the initiative of the government to control the price level.
+On the other hand, disinflation may be the result of the supervisory intervention and the initiative of the government to control the price level.

 - Deflation happens before society achieves full employment while disinflation happens after full employment in society.

-- In a deflationary economy, the downside risk of price fall below normal level can be severe as the price may fall to zero.
+- In a deflationary economy, the downside risk of price fall below the normal level can be severe as the price may fall to zero.
 While in the disinflationary economy, the downside risk of price fall is limited to the extent of the normal level.

 |Meaning||General price level falls in the entire economy||Inflation rate moderates over a period of time|